What is a trash chute?

 How a Trash Chute Cleaning Service Helps Property Managers

-Observing the guidelines for proper disposal and trash chute use can keep a building’s garbage system in good condition.
-Emergency trash chute repairs and dumpster or compactor cleanings are expensive and they’re not always available immediately.
-When trash chutes and compactors are out of order, residents are the first to suffer.
-Practicing proper chute etiquette is not just helpful to the building staff, but an act of kindness towards your neighbors.
+Following the guidelines for proper disposal and trash chute use can keep a building’s garbage system in good condition.
+Emergency trash chute repairs and dumpster or compactor cleanings are expensive and aren’t always available immediately.
+When these systems are out of order, residents are impacted the most.
+Practicing proper chute etiquette not only supports building staff but also shows consideration for your neighbors.

 Our foam is the best foam cleaning and deodorizing solution for trash chutes in commercial, multifamily, and high-rise buildings.
-From apartment complexes to warehouses to retail stores, if you have a garbage chute, property managers must ensure that it is functioning properly and remains sanitized.
-Cleaning a trash chute can be a challenge for property maintenance managers, but it is a proactive and preventive way to stop the spread of harmful bacteria, mold, and offensive odors.
+From apartment complexes to warehouses to retail stores, if you have a garbage chute, managers must ensure trash chutes function properly and stay sanitized.
+While cleaning a trash chute can be a challenge for property maintenance managers, it is a proactive and preventive way to stop the spread of harmful bacteria, mold, and offensive odors.

-Fresh Focus offers building managers from New York City to Washington D.C. chemical-free and environmentally safe products and services that clean and eliminate mold and bacteria inside trash chutes, as well as cutting-edge products like Repel-A-Smell that deodorize commercial and residential properties.
+Fresh Focus provides building managers from New York City to Washington D.C. with eco-friendly, chemical-free solutions.
+Our products and services eliminate mold and bacteria inside trash chutes, while cutting-edge products like Repel-A-Smell deodorizes commercial and residential properties.

 Request a quote to get started today!